cyclosproject/ng-swagger-gen/README.md

 - The generated model should handle correctly inheritance and enumerations;
 - An Angular Module (@NgModule) is generated, which exports all services;
 - One service is generated per Swagger tag;
+- It should be possible to choose a subset of tags from which to generate services;
+- It should generate only the models actually used by the generated service;
 - The configuration of the root URL for the API, as well as an error handler and authentication setup of the request (header with API token, basic auth, etc) are handled in a generated class called `ApiConfiguration`.